McLovinIt101/FiveM-XDP-Filter-for-TCP-UDP-Protection/README.md

 8. **Machine Learning-Based Threat Detection**:
    - The filter uses a trained machine learning model to detect threats based on normal and attack traffic patterns.

+9. **TCP Bypass Protection**:
+   - The filter inspects TCP flags and sequence numbers to detect and mitigate TCP bypass attacks.

 ## Installation Guide